danceratopz/execution-spec-tests/docs/writing_tests/tutorials/state_transition.md

 # State Transition Tests

 This tutorial teaches you to create a state transition execution specification test.
 These tests verify that a starting pre-state will reach a specified post-state after executing a single transaction.
+Note: This tutorial is partly outdated because it still uses Yul code, today we instead only use our Python opcode language.

 ## Pre-requisites